 An Xray tube was in operation at the Hospital by 1903, housed in a tool-shed and operated by Dr Ewart.
 In 1903, Dr Robert A Cameron commenced practice in Wellington and he had his own Xray plant.
-He gave advice to Dr Ewart on the emerging technology, and in 1906, the Hospital purchased new Xray equipment.
-Dr Cameron was appointed Honorary Radiologist in 1912, by which time the Xray equipment was housed in the old children's ward, this having been vacated when the new Children's Hospital was opened.
+He gave advice to Dr Ewart on the emerging technology, and in 1906, the Hospital purchased new Xray equipment and this was housed in the old children's ward, on the ground floor of the Matron's Block.
+The Xray room would later become known as 'Room E'.
+Dr Cameron was appointed Honorary Radiologist in 1912.

 Dr Cameron resigned in 1921 and in his place, Dr D F Myers who was appointed as part-time salaried radiologist.
 By 1922, the department was too small, and when the front block opened in 1928, the Xray Department transferred to the ground floor of the Laboratory block, previously occupied by the Outpatients Department and Dispensary.